 Best Baits For Trout: A Top Guide Rates All Baits

-In my opinion, all species of trout like the same baits.
+In my opinion, all species of trout like the same baits, but there is a catch.

 In my experience, there are two types of trout baits.
 They are high-percentage baits and low-percentage baits.

-Most anglers do not know the difference between the two, which leads to anglers wasting time, money, and fewer fish landed.
+Most anglers do not know the difference between the two, which leads to anglers wasting time, money, and catching fewer fish.

 A high percentage bait is a bait that most trout will eat, and they will eat it most of the time.
 A low-percentage bait is a bait that only a small percentage of fish will actually bite, or it’s a bait they will only bite sometimes.